 There is no way to predict the outcome of the Cardinal Coach Line crash.
 The National Transportation Safety Board (NTSB) is onsite, conducting an investigation on behalf of the federal agency.
 For those who were injured or who have a loved one that was injured, Abraham Watkins believes that you have the right to have someone investigating the crash on your behalf as well.

-The personal injury lawyers of Abraham, Watkins, Nichols, Agosto, Aziz & Stogner have been protecting injured people and their families for almost 70 years.
+The personal injury lawyers of Abraham, Watkins, Nichols, Agosto, Aziz & Stogner have been protecting injured people and their families for 70 years.
 Contact the Houston law office today to schedule a free, confidential appointment with an experienced bus accident attorney today.
 The firm can be reached online or at 713-396-3964 (toll free 800-594-4884).